 Takeaway #3: Wisconsin men in a tough predicament.

 The Badgers were seventh unofficially with Reed Conner running unattached and no Mo Ahmed.
 Maverick Darling was strong in fifth but there are big questions about the team’s back-end guys.
 If coach Mick Byrne doesn’t like what he sees, he’ll redshirt Conner and Ahmed and all but bag Wisconsin’s hope for a second straight national title.

 If Wisconsin does sit out two of their top three men, the men’s title come November 17 in Louisville will be wide open.
 Oklahoma was the hot team after strong pack running in Virginia but was only second to Iona today.
 Second-ranked Oklahoma State races tomorrow at Chili Pepper while #3 BYU will be at Pre-Nationals.

 **Edit: Official results indicate Stanford the upset winner of the men’s race ahead of Iona and Oklahoma.
 Consider the Cardinal in the same boat as a national title contender.

-Topics: Wisconsin Invite
+Tags: Wisconsin Invite